Posted : 6 years, 3 months ago on 26 May 2013 04:03

 NC Reborn In An Unspectacular Fashion

 In early 2013, Doug announced his comeback as NC.
 But the series became more sketch-oriented and used the people he hired from Demo Reel, Malcolm Ray and Rachel Tietz.
 And the reviews are posted bi-weekly, unlike the reviews before To Boldly Flee.
 What is posted every other week are NC Editorials, which I really don't care for a lot and watched very few of them.
-They're just mostly there for filler and are like the dumb-downed version of Leon Thomas' Renegade Cut.
-Another reason why they're unneeded is because of Doug's lack of real research and true knowledge.
+Why they're unneeded is because of Doug's lack of real research and true knowledge.
 The editorials in general also come across as too preachy and pretentious, and they make Doug look like a snobby pretender that states the obvious answers and conclusions.
 I just don't understand why he couldn't do both DR and NC.
 Or instead of doing those editorials like he's Mr. Know-it-all, he should have done mini reviews of nostalgic movies that usually don't have enough to make fun of or riff on for a full review.
 It'll be like his Disneycember reviews, but a bit longer.
 And it can either be positive, negative, or mixed.
 But that's pretty doubtful on Doug's part.
 I think it was a big mistake for him to cancel DR permanently, despite its rocky start.
 If it lasted longer, then it would have started to grow the beard or dramatically improve.
 Plus, if that and NC were still going and posted every other week, at least everyone, including Doug, would win.
+Another option would be let NC go in the way of Doctor Who or James Bond, with Doug passing the torch down to someone else, while he moves on with DR. The new person to play NC would even do a re-review of some of the older episodes for all I care.
 But what's done is done.
 He ditched the editorials in mid-2017, though.
 But he's already four years too late to do that.

 2013 (NC Jumping the Shark Once More)